webplatform/docs/tutorials/css_filters/index.md

 ''Original (left); blur 10px (right)''

 ; drop-shadow(shadow)
 : The <code>drop-shadow</code> effect makes content appear as though it is an object outside in the sun with a shadow falling on the ground behind it.
 The filter takes a snapshot of the image, converts it to a single color, blurs it, then offsets the result a bit to create a shadow of the original content.
 The <code>shadow</code> parameter is more complicated than just a single value.
 For this effect, you enter a series of values separated by a space &mdash; and some of the values are optional.
-The <code>shadow</code> values control where the shadow is placed, how much blur is applied, the color of the shadow, and more.
-For full details of these values, see the [http://www.w3.org/TR/css3-background/#the-box-shadow CSS3 Backgrounds] specification, which defines <code>box-shadow</code> in great detail.
+The <code>shadow</code> values control where the shadow is placed (expressed as two measurements for ''x'' and ''y''), how much blur is applied (another measurement), and the color of the shadow.
+For full details of these values, see the [http://www.w3.org/TR/css-text-decor-3/#text-shadow-property CSS Text Decoration] specification, which defines <code>text-shadow</code> in great detail.
 The examples provided below highlight some of the possibilities.

 [[Image:f23-mandrilldrop1.jpg|300px]]&nbsp;[[Image:f24-mandrillshadow2.jpg|300px]]<br/>
 ''Drop-shadow 16px 16px 20px black (left); drop-shadow 10px -16px 30px purple (right)''